isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2019-02-19-lsb-exams-to-be-held-on-friday-24th-may-2019-cadastral-law.md

 Revenue House 55 Newton Road<br>
 Singapore 307987<br>

-1. Eligible candidates may apply to sit for the examinations by completing and submitting the attached registration form together with the examination fees.
-Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.<br>
+1. Eligible candidates may apply to sit for the examinations by completing and submitting the LSB Exam registration form (found in the “Forms” section of the LSB website https://lsb.mlaw.gov.sg) ;together with the examination fees.
+Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.<br>in the “Forms” section of the LSB website https://lsb.mlaw.gov.sg :

 2. Mode of payments:<br>
    **a.
 Cheque**<br>